50 Shades of Grey…

 When my husband and I bought our first flat together in 2012, grey was very much at the forefront of our decorative minds, and F&B tester pots were a luxury for our new home-owner budget.
 Grey walls with white trim and black accents were and still are a staple in design and whether you’re a fan of grey, or not, it’ll likely be hanging around for a while (until Ikea has a ‘chuck out your grey, black and white’ campaign).

+But grey continues to reinvent itself as its the grey tones of every colour in the spectrum that has brought colour back to the fore from monochrome mania.
 The muted / greyer tones of colours have been gradually introduced as exciting new grey options, and they’re re taking over.
 Anthracite grey (blue-grey) windows have replaced the demand of the previously popular mahogany coloured window (thankfully).
 Light grey and deep blue-grey are the top two colour choices for a new kitchen.
 Grey-green and grey-blue are the top picks for an accent wall and of course charcoal (grey-black) has left the log burner and made it on to everything else.
 Grey has dipped it’s finger in to all the pies to stay current and as such it’s bringing colour back.

 And I am here for it.

 I love colour, and the multitude of tones available now with the help of grey means we don’t have to think about colour as so vivid, all the time.
 But we also don’t just have to stick to grey.
 Much like how pure brilliant white can be offensive (I could write a whole blog about my offense to pure brilliant white) so too can any hue in the wrong light, setting or context.
-But interior colour is finding it’s middle ground, between the vivid and the muted.
-Colour is here to help, not hinder and it’s here to love not avoid.
-The shades (adding black to a colour), tints (adding white to a colour) and tones (adding grey) are working together in new decorative styles.
-The grey era is over but grey has found it’s way to stay, to tone the nation up.

 And it’s worth its weight in Elephants Breath.